 Will consumer demand really drive smart city developments in the future?

-Nikkei Asian Review said that the duo aims to construct 7,000 apartments and houses in a 270-hectare plot located about 20 minutes away from the center of the capital city.
+Local media believes that the duo aims to construct 7,000 apartments and houses in a 270-hectare plot located about 20 minutes away from the center of the capital city.

 The project, the duo revealed to local media, will use a combination of technologies such as artificial intelligence, facial recognition-based surveillance, and the internet of things (IoT) to make living spaces safer and more efficient.

 What the BRG Group is doing in Hanoi, Vietnam is not very different from what other developers are doing in Malaysia, Indonesia, and the Philippines.

 However, the question that developers, investment houses, as well as government agencies need to ask is this: Do they know what residents really want in their next smart city?

 While visionaries like Steve Jobs believe that customers don’t know what they want until they see it — this might not be entirely true in the case of smart cities.

 Far too often, plans put forward by developers painting a picture of the ‘city of the future’ involve technologies at face value rather than leveraging it to prioritize the remediation of pain points of existing and future residents.

 In the case of smart cities, it seems as though working with experts who have gained some degree of experience planning for smart cities is a good thing.

 Of course, when city council members and government agencies sit down to plan for the long term, and then engage businesses and citizens in a consultative process to create a holistic plan — that’s the best way forward.